Leave (Get Out)

 "Leave (Get Out)" is a song by American singer JoJo from her self-titled debut studio album (2004).
 It was released as the album's lead single and as JoJo's debut single on February 24, 2004.

-Produced by Danish production duo Soulshock & Karlin, the song became a commercial success, reaching number 12 on the US Billboard Hot 100 and charting worldwide, entering the top 10 in 11 countries.
+The song was produced by Danish production duo Soulshock & Karlin.

+"Leave (Get Out)" became a commercial success, reaching number 12 on the US Billboard Hot 100 and charting worldwide, entering the top 10 in 11 countries.
 The single was certified gold by the Recording Industry Association of America (RIAA) on October 25, 2004.
-When the single reached number one on Billboards Mainstream Top 40 chart, JoJo became, at age 13, the youngest female solo artist to have a number-one single on pop radio in the United States.
+When the single reached number one on Billboards Mainstream Top 40 chart, JoJo became the youngest female solo artist to have a number-one single on pop radio in the United States, at age 13.

-Background and composition
+Release and production

-"Leave (Get Out)" was written by Soulshock, Kenneth Karlin, Alex Cantrell and Phillip "Whitey" White of the Trackheads.
+"Leave (Get Out)" was written by Soulshock, Kenneth Karlin, Alex Cantrall and Phillip "Whitey" White of the Trackheads.
 Production and arrangement were helmed by Soulshock & Karlin.
 The song was recorded at Soulpower Studios and Westlake Studios in Los Angeles, California.
 Soulshock also mixed the song at Soulpower Studios and provided all the instruments with Karlin.
 The guitars, however, were performed by Eric Jackson and Sean Hurley.
 "Leave (Get Out)" was released as JoJo's debut single on February 24, 2004, through Blackground Records, via digital download and physical single.
 The single released in the United States included the song and a b-side, "Not That Kinda Girl".
 On June 21, 2004, the song was released to European markets in CD and maxi-single formats.
 The song was released in the United Kingdom and Ireland on August 30, 2004, as a CD single and digital download.

+Composition

-"Leave (Get Out)" is a pop and R&B song that has a length of four minutes and two seconds.
-According to the digital music sheet published at Musicnotes.com by EMI Music Publishing, the song is written in a key of D minor.
+"Leave (Get Out)" is a pop and R&B song, with a length of four minutes and two seconds.
+According to the digital music sheet published at Musicnotes by EMI Music Publishing, the song is written in a key of D minor.
 The song has a moderate groove in common time with a tempo of 87 beats per minute.
 It follows a basic sequence of Gm7-Dm11-C-B♭(add9) as its chord progression.
 JoJo's vocals range from a F_{3} to a G_{5}.
 Lyrically, "Leave (Get Out)" is about declaring independence.

 During Sessions@AOL, JoJo said, Leave (Get Out)' is basically a song for all girls just to declare their independence because, as I'm sure all females can relate to, boys will be boys at any age and they don't always act right.
 I'm not hating on the guys, but they just need to be kept in line every once in a while."